 Sweat electrolytes is a test that measures the level of chloride in sweat.
 Sweat chloride test is the standard test used to diagnose cystic fiborsis.

 People may feel a tingling in the area, or a feeling of warmth.
 This part of the procedure lasts for about 5 minutes.

-After 30 minutes, the collected sweat is sent to a hospital laboratory to be tested.
-The entire collection procedure takes about 1 hour.
+After 30 minutes, the collected sweat is sent to a hospital lab to be tested.
+The collection takes about 1 hour.

-Some people are tested because of symptoms such as poor nutrition, repeated sinus or respiratory infections, foul-smelling stools, or infertility (in men).
-In the U.S., newborn screening programs test for cystic fibrosis, and the sweat test is used to confirm these results.
+Some people are tested because of symptoms they are having.
+In the U.S., newborn screening programs test for cystic fibrosis.
+The sweat test is used to confirm these results.

-Note: mEq/L = milliequivalent per liter
+Note: mmol/L = millimole per liter

 Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your health care provider about the meaning of your specific test results.

 Some conditions, such as dehydration or swelling (edema) can affect the test results.